KiandaBPM/docs/content/docs/low-code/global-css.md

    ![Custom CSS Url file](/images/custom-css-url.jpg)

-4. The **CSS Editor** opens, allowing you to make edits to default code, see example below.
+4. The **CSS Editor** opens, allowing you to add CSS, or edit code if your organisation has already added in styling.
+The image below shows an example of code that has been added in.

    ![CSS Editor](/images/css-editor.jpg)

-5. Within the file there may already be some items added that can be expanded upon, or you can create your own, for example:
+5. Within the file you can create your own styling, for example:

    - **Class selectors** example